-Monkeypox is a disease that causes fever, chills, swollen lymph nodes, and skin lesions.
-Its cause, the monkeypox virus, is related to the smallpox virus.
-However, it is much less severe.
+Mpox (monkeypox) is a disease that causes fever, chills, swollen lymph nodes, and skin lesions.
+The virus that causes it is related to the smallpox virus, but it is much less severe.

-Most people who contract monkeypox make a full recovery within
+Most people who contract mpox make a full recovery within

 The virus transmits through

-Keep reading to learn more about the symptoms of monkeypox, its origins, transmission, treatment, and prevention.
+Keep reading to learn more about the symptoms of mpox, its origins, transmission, treatment, and prevention.

 It is important to note that, in

 Following the onset of the initial symptoms, a rash develops within around

 The rash consists of skin lesions that progress through the following stages before falling off: